PIA-Group/ScientISST-notebooks/_Utilities/README.md

     folder: str
         Directory where images found are to be saved.

 ###  savesNBimagesFolder

-####
 This function can be used to collect images from the notebooks inside a repository.
 Firstly, it identifies de directory structure, i.e. which folders there are inside it.
 Then it creates folders with the same names (+'_IMG') and saves the respective images accordingly.

+*def savesNBimagesFolder (dir=None)*

     Parameters
     ----------
     dir: str
         Directory of a notebooks's repository folder.

 #

 ## generateMasterTable.py